Deploy

 Workflow for deployment of an environment

 The deployment workflow is the most complex in Bunnyshell.
-We will go through each stage of the workflow, and explain both the order of stages, as well as what is being ran in each step.
+We will go through the jobs / types of jobs of a workflow, and explain what is being ran in each step.

 Deployment Flow